Creating an Active Learning project

 - Enter a name for the negative/not responsive designation, and then click Enter.

 Note: For older Active Learning projects created before April 14, 2022, new choices cannot be added to the review field.
-For all other Active Learning projects, you can edit these choices or add neutral choices after you create the project.
+For all other Active Learning projects, you can edit these choices or add more neutral choices after creating the project.

 Active Learning does not create a layout automatically; you must create or modify an existing layout for reviewers to make coding decisions using the review field created above.
 This layout is not a prerequisite for creating your Active Learning project, but the layout should exist before the reviewer group begins coding in Active Learning.
 You can also include other fields on this layout.
 Active Learning only learns from the review field.